What is Metabolic Syndrome?

 Along with a healthy diet, nutritional and herbal supplementation has been researched and shown to benefit many people.

 Please resist the temptation to self prescribe supplements.
 As a qualified Integrative Medicine Naturopath, Dagmar is able to recommend products that are compatible with any medication you may be taking, and avoiding any unwanted side-effects.
-Call 07-55301863 for an appointment.
+Phone the clinic on 0468 774 633 to arrange an appointment.